GasStationManager/CodeProofTheArena/README.md

 and create/manage submissions.
 Automatic API documentation available; once the app is running they are served  at `/docs` (Swagger UI), and  at `/redoc` (Redoc).

+`scripts/import_challenges.py` is a simple script that creates challenges by importing from a JSONL file in the format of [Code with Proofs Benchmark](https://github.com/GasStationManager/CodeProofBenchmark).

 # Installation

 ## Prerequisites